1. Port Arthur Historic Site

 The West Coast Wilderness Railway is the world’s steepest steam-operated railway with original steam locomotives and a rare rack-and-pinion rail system used to climb hills and cross gorges.
-Today, passengers travel from Queenstown on the same locomotives that started the trip back in 1896.
-The 16 km run passes through wilderness to Dubbill Barrill, with stops for a little gold panning and sightseeing on the way.
-These 28-tonne locos were originally built to move copper ore for the Mount Lyell Mining and Railway Company at Queenstown to the port of Strahan, and from there, to the world.
+Passengers travel from Queenstown to Dubbill Barrill on the same locomotives that started the trip back in 1896.
+The 16 km run passes through wilderness, traversing the deep chasm of the King River Gorge, with stops for gold panning and sightseeing on the way.

 The small town of Derwent Bridge in Tasmania’s central highlands is home to Australia’s most ambitious art project.
 Greg Duncan is carving the history of the highlands in 100 metres of timber.
-The beautifully carved work sets out in relief sculpture the history, hardship and perseverance of the people in the Central Highlands and pays homage to the individuals who settled and protected the area.
-There is nothing like this anywhere else in Australia.
+The beautifully carved work sets out in relief sculpture the history, hardship and perseverance of the people in the Central Highlands.
+There’s nothing like this anywhere else in Australia.

 4. Mawson Replica Huts

-For two years, through two dark winters, these huts were a sanctuary of warmth, light and companionship in the windiest place on Earth.
-The Mawson’s Huts Replica Museum stands on the waterfront in Hobart, not far from the wharf from where the SY Aurora sailed south to Antarctica with Douglas Mawson’s Australasian Antarctic Expedition of 1911-14.
+The Mawson’s Huts Replica Museum stands on the waterfront in Hobart, not far from where the Aurora sailed south to Antarctica with Douglas Mawson’s Australasian Antarctic Expedition of 1911-14.
 This world-class museum gives visitors an historic insight into the daily lives of the expeditioners who spent two winters living and working in the true ‘home of the blizzard’.

 5. Beaconsfield Mine and Heritage Centre